Rovsau/LayerMask-Explained/Advanced.md

 **LayerMask** is a type of BitMask, designed to represent a set of layers in Unity.
 It is fixed at 32 bits, the same number of max layers in the game engine.

-**Bit Shifting** is used to convert a single layer index into a mask, or the other way around.
+**Bit Shifting** is used to convert a single layer index into a mask,
 by shifting the binary position **1** to the \<Left for index number of times.
 ```cs
 int index = 4;